goldenryu2000/Crime-Visualization-Project/README.md

 - Raw Data Files (Both .pdf and .csv files) [Data is extracted from PDF in the range of pages : 34-37]
 - SVG-Files
 - Web Assets for the [Website](https://goldenryu2000.github.io/Crime-Visualization-Project/)
-- Generate SVG python script to generate svg files. (also included .ipynb file for Jupyter Notebook)
+- Python Scripts to generate Line Charts and Pie Charts of Data (.svg format).
+(Jupyter Notebook .ipynb files also included).

 ![Sample Pie Chart](Images/screenrecord.gif)